CalogeroZarbo/bioshield/README.md

 The input dataset containing the relations between Virus and Anti-Viral molecules wasn't well aligned with the genome nomenclatures I found in the ViralGenomes DB so by using a genome-browser I managed to curate it.
-The instruction to download the curated file are in the `DataExploration.ipynb` notebook.
+The instruction to download the curated file are in the `DatasetCreation.ipynb` notebook.

 ## DeepLearning Seq2Seq Model